15 Writing Prompts To Become a Better Writer

 If you got to create a billboard with a message for your life, what would it say?

-What songs feel like theme songs for your life?
+What songs feel like theme songs for your life right now?
 Or your fight song?
 Or your arena song?
 Consider making a playlist of these later.

-When you get to live your purpose, what will this do for you?
-What will this do for others (your family, friends, clients, and the community?)
+When you’re living your purpose, what will this do for you?
+What will this do for others (your family, friends, clients, community, and even the world)?

-What’s working really well in your business right now?
-How can you go deeper?
+What’s working really well in your business or writing life right now?
+How can you go deeper or double down on this?

 What do you believe to be true?